Kings Inn House

 For more information on EPALE and Léargas' other work you can sign up to Léargas' newsletters.

-The Irish NSS seek to inform the adult education community about EPALE in terms of its purpose and functionality and engage wide participation in EPALE among adult education practitioners in Ireland.
-Among the priorities of the work programme are:
+The Irish National Support Service for EPALE aims to inform the adult education community about EPALE’s purpose and functionality.
+We also aim to engage wide participation in EPALE among adult education practitioners in Ireland.
+Among our priorities are:

 - Implementing the communication strategy to reach the identified target groups